 - Employers get group life insurance rates.
 If you’re in poor health, this may work out to be cheaper than taking out a traditional term life policy.
 Your employer might even subsidize part of your premiums.

 - No medical exam.
 Employer-sponsored plans usually don’t require a medical exam.
-But if you’re purchasing a large policy, you may need to fill out an ‘evidence of insurability’ health questionnaire.
+But if you’re purchasing a larger policy amount, you may need to fill out an ‘evidence of insurability’ health questionnaire or take a medical exam.

 - Convenience.
 Your employer handles the paperwork and deducts the premiums from your paycheck.

-- Coverage isn’t portable.
-If you leave your job or retire, you can’t take your coverage with you.
-This may pose a problem if you’ve developed a medical condition.
+- Coverage isn’t always portable.
+If you leave your job or retire, you can’t take your coverage with you unless your policy includes portability.

 What happens to my insurance if I leave my job?

-Employer-sponsored policies are not portable.
-So, if you leave your job or retire, your coverage will be terminated and you’ll need to apply for another policy independently or with your new employer.
+Employer-sponsored policies aren’t always portable.
+So, if you leave your job or retire and portability isn’t included, your coverage will be terminated and you’ll need to apply for another policy independently or with your new employer.

 - If you lose your job unexpectedly, you’ll be left uninsured until you take out a new policy.